opencinemac/vtc-ex/zdocs/the_rational_rationale.md

 `24000.0/1001.0` as the `23.98 NTSC` framerate.

 This works great when you are calculating each timecode frame-by-frame.
-You take each frame numebr and after `23.976023976023978` seconds, you record the frame buffer and generate a new Timecode for that frame's index.
+You take each frame number and after `23.976023976023978` seconds, you record the frame buffer and generate a new Timecode for that frame's index.
 No frames are skipped.
 Likewise, when casting in and out of timecode strings, there isn't enough precision loss for errors to occur.